 What Does This Mean For Your Store?

-If you are still using Magento 1, then you have a limited time to navigate to Magento 2.
+If you are still using Magento 1, you have a limited time navigating to Magento 2.
 Here are a few things you need to consider before your next move:

-- Design – One of the most tedious things of switching from M1 to M2 is that you’re going to have to go through a partial website redesign.
+- Design – One of the most tedious things about switching from M1 to M2 is that you will have to go through a partial website redesign.
 Depending on how complicated your site’s design is, this could be very expensive and time-consuming.

 - Extensions – While you are auditing your website, it’s essential to browse the extensions you are using on your M1 website.
 Although extensions on M1 generally aren’t compatible with M2, several updates are available if you want to make the switch.

 - Security – Without support, M1 will be vulnerable to a wide variety of different security threats.
 This is perhaps the greatest reason to transition to M2.
 Hackers won’t resist an easy opportunity to prey on insecure websites.
 Please don’t make the mistake of having your website being one of them.

 - Hosting – Not much will change as far as hosting is concerned.
 You will have to check in with your specific hosting provider to receive an update on how your plan will alter your website.